CodyDegraffeNiles/Cacophony/README.md

 -----

-Cacophony is a Fullstack clone of the text portion of the popular communication App, Discord.
-Cacophony allows a user to make an account or sign in with an existing one in order to live message other users both in servers' channels as well as through direct messages.
-A user can either create their own server or join an existing public server to start messaging right away.
-While memebers of a server can live chat, a server owner can also create/edit channels to organize the many conversations happening between members.
+Cacophony is a FullStack clone of the text portion of Discord.
+Cacophony allows a user to make an account in order to live message other users both in servers' channels as well as through direct messages.
+A user can either create their own server or join an existing public server.
+Server owners can also create/edit channels to organize the many conversations happening between members.

 [See what all the Cacophony is about!](https://cacophony-1.herokuapp.com/#/)